alexandredorc/Projet_LARM/README.md

 *if the distance is greater than the robot size:*

 then it will recognize the environment as a corridor and thus its spin will be 0

+## trace.py
+This scripts subscribe to the odom topic and make markers in order to let appear the robot's path in RVIZ.